Moodiness calls for self-awareness and

 It takes surrender of our desire to snap at people when we're in a bad mood, but God will give each of us real help in controlling our tempers.

 I'm far from perfect in this.
 I know it will be a lifelong battle for me, but thank God, I'm at least improving.
 My faith calls me to try to treat people as Jesus would.
-That's tough when we don't feel good, but this is not about me or you; it's about God and what he wants from us.
+That's tough even when I feel good!
+Remember, though, this is not about me or you; it's about God and what he wants from us.

 This is not a copout or a quick-and-simple solution by any means.
 It's hard work to obey God instead of our feelings, but it starts with the belief that God knows better than we do.
 Most of us take half a lifetime to learn that.
-Some of us never do.
+Some people never do.

 Moodiness is one of the most difficult challenges singles face.
 Part of maturity is struggling through life when you don't feel well, mentally or physically.
 Those of us who follow Christ have a decided advantage.